 Experiential Learning at CiAM

-Furthermore, there are no exams throughout any of the course work, for the same aforementioned reasons.
-Instead of tests, CiAM bases grades on papers, reports and presentations.
-Leadership and teamwork skills are developed as students work collaboratively throughout their course of study, and there is continuous focus on the development of effective written and oral communication.
+Furthermore, there are no exams throughout any of the coursework, for the same aforementioned reasons.
+Instead of tests, CiAM bases grades on papers, reports, and presentations.
+Leadership and teamwork skills are developed as students work collaboratively throughout their course of study, and there is a continued focus on the development of effective written and oral communication.
 This is how you are evaluated in a real work environment.
-As a result, we believe this is the best way for you to get evaluated in an education environment as well.
+As a result, we believe this is the best way for you to get evaluated in an educational environment as well.

 Additionally, students who enroll at CiAM have the opportunity to work on up to 8 consulting projects with US-based businesses.
 This is a unique part of our program.
 Students work in small teams to complete a pro bono consulting project for local businesses.
 Furthermore, service is provided at absolutely zero financial cost to our clients.